theodesp/codethat/content/about.md

 {{< figure src="/img/me.jpg" class="text-center" width="300">}}

-Hi.
+Hello there.
 My name is Theo and I'm the person behind this website.
 I'm a Senior Developer by trade and in love of Web Technologies.
-Writing code and solving problems is always my passion.
+Writing code and solving problems was always my passion.
+I created this site, so I can share my experiences with the fellow readers and also to learn new things myself!

 In addition to my engineering work, I like to help other people learn how to code.
 I'm currently a mentor with [CodeInstitute](https://codeinstitute.net/) and [CodeMentor](https://www.codementor.io/theofanisdespoudis).

+Feel free to get in touch via [Twitter](http://twitter.com/nerdokto) or [Dev.to](https://dev.to/theodesp).